bcgov/cas-registration/docs/developer-guide.md

 ## Next.js 14

 **TLDR**
 Architectural design using Next.js 14 includes employing a hierarchical structure of React server components as much as possible to enhance page loading and performance.
-Nested client pages are utilized whenever user interactions or event handling are required.
-An improved user experience is achieved through the use of layout.tsx, loading.tsx, and error.tsx components, in conjunction with Suspense components that enable the display of a fallback while asynchronous content is being loaded.
+Client pages are utilized whenever user interactions or event handling are required.
+To improved user experience Next.js ar achieved through the use of layout.tsx, loading.tsx, and error.tsx components, in conjunction with Suspense components that enable the display of a fallback while asynchronous content is being loaded.
 The data-fetching pattern involves server actions for server side fetching security, for centralizing data access management, and for reduced API route definitions.

 Next.js 14 foundation is the App Router which boasts a range of features, including: